Paul Castellano: Succession

 On October 15, 1976, Gambino died at his home of natural causes.
-Against expectations, he appointed Castellano to succeed him over his underboss, Aniello "Neil" Dellacroce.
-Gambino appeared to believe that his crime family would benefit from Castellano's focus on white collar businesses.
-Dellacroce, at the time, was imprisoned for tax evasion and was unable to contest Castellano's succession.
+Against expectations, Gambino appointed Castellano to succeed him over Aniello "Neil" Dellacroce, his underboss.
+Gambino appeared to believe that the family would benefit from Castellano's focus on white-collar crime.
+Dellacroce, imprisoned for tax evasion at the time of Gambino's death, was unable to contest Castellano's succession.

-Castellano's succession was confirmed at a meeting on November 24, with Dellacroce present.
+The succession was confirmed at a meeting on November 24, with a recently-released Dellacroce present.
 Castellano arranged for Dellacroce to remain as underboss while directly running traditional mob activities such as extortion, robbery and loansharking.
 While Dellacroce accepted Castellano's succession, the deal effectively split the Gambino family into two rival factions–Dellacroce's faction in Manhattan, and Castellano's faction in Brooklyn.

 In 1978, Castellano allegedly ordered the murder of Gambino associate Nicholas Scibetta.
-A cocaine and alcohol user, Scibetta participated in several public fights and insulted the daughter of George DeCicco.
-Since Scibetta was Salvatore "Sammy the Bull" Gravano's brother-in-law, Castellano asked DeCiccio's brother Frank to first notify Gravano of the impending hit.
+A cocaine and alcohol user, Scibetta participated in several public fights and insulted the daughter of George DeCicco, a Gambino captain.
+Since Scibetta was Salvatore "Sammy the Bull" Gravano's brother-in-law, Castellano asked DeCicco's brother Frank to first notify Gravano of the impending hit.
 When advised of Scibetta's fate, a furious Gravano initially threatened to kill Castellano first.
-However, he eventually calmed down and accepted Scibetta's death as a punishment earned by his behavior.
+However, he eventually relented and accepted Scibetta's death as a punishment earned by his behavior.

-That same year, Castellano allegedly ordered the murders of Gambino capo James Eppolito and his son, James Eppolito Jr. Eppolito Sr. had complained to Castellano that Anthony Gaggi, another Gambino capo, was infringing on his territory and asked permission to kill him.
-Castellano gave Eppolito a noncommittal answer, but later warned Gaggi about Eppolito's intentions.
+That same year, Castellano allegedly ordered the murders of Gambino captain James Eppolito and his son, James Eppolito Jr. The elder Eppolito had complained to Castellano that Anthony "Nino" Gaggi, another Gambino captain, was infringing on his territory and asked permission to kill him.
+Castellano gave Eppolito a noncommittal answer but later warned Gaggi about Eppolito's intentions.
 In response, Gaggi and soldier Roy DeMeo murdered Eppolito and his son.

-In February 1978, Castellano made an agreement between the Gambino family and the Westies, an Irish-American gang from Hell's Kitchen.
-Castellano wanted hitmen that law enforcement could not tie directly to the family.
-The Westies wanted Gambino protection from the other mob families.
+In February 1978, Castellano entered into an agreement between the Gambino family and the Westies, an Irish-American gang from Hell's Kitchen, in which the Westies were enlisted as hitmen for the Gambinos in exchange for protection from New York's other four mob families.
 The Gambino–Westie alliance was set in a meeting between Castellano and Westies leader James Coonan.
 According to Westies gangster Mickey Featherstone, Castellano gave them the following directive: